The article "a/an" in Spanish

 It is important to remember that in Spanish, like in all Latin languages, every noun is either masculine or feminine.

-and Using los or las to say the (plural definite articles)
+and Using los or las to say "the" in Spanish (plural definite articles)

 Want to make sure your Spanish sounds confident?